 A guide to selling goods and services to King's

-This guide aims to help potential suppliers understand how we do business and what procedures we are obliged to adhere to when procuring goods and services.
+This guide aims to help potential suppliers understand how we do business and what procedures we will follow when procuring goods and services.

 What does the university buy?